yuanmingze/panoramic_optical_flow/code/README.md

 Some optical flow functions are implemented by CPP and Python.

 # CPP

-Was tested on GCC 8.3.
+Tested on GCC 8.3.

 # Python

-Recommand use canda.
-tested on Python 3.7.
-And 3rd party Libraries:

-- Numpy;
-- Pillow;

 # Matlab

-# blender
+# Blender

-Blender project file and script
+Blender project file and script.